Snowy Khoza: Relevant key positions

-Dr Khoza currently chairs the boards of ETION Ltd, SNOKHO Investments, and Ka-Manowi Manor Pty Ltd. She sits on the Advisory Boards of the University of Pretoria – Water Institute; and Ubank Group as independent non-executive director chairing its Human Capital and RemCo.
-She is the President of a not-for-profit Organization – Agape Christian Women’s Network (ACWN International).
+Khoza currently chairs the boards of ETION Ltd, SNOKHO Investments, and Ka-Manowi Manor Pty Ltd. She sits on the Advisory Boards of the University of Pretoria – Water Institute; and Ubank Group as independent non-executive director chairing its Human Capital and RemCo.
+She is the President of a not-for-profit Organization – Agape Christian Women's Network (ACWN International).